schulze61/erdos_baseball_project/README.md

 $$ b_0 = \\Big[\\frac{rs_0}{\\Gamma(1+1/k)} \\Big]^k  \\hspace{10mm} \text{and } \\hspace{10mm} a_0 = 2.0$$

-After one game, if a team scores $rs_1$ rusn.
+After one game, if a team scores $rs_1$ runs.
 Then, we update our belief about their expected future runs as the following:

 $$ \\lambda^k \\sim IG(a_0 +1, b_0 + rs_1^{k})$$